MaayanLab/datadistillery-kg/README.md

-# Data Distillery Knowloedge Graph
+# Data Distillery Knowledge Graph
 This documents how to process data provided by UBKG to the format used by the UI.

 ## Install Requirements